 In 2021, Philips Respironics determined from user reports and initial testing that there were possible risks to users related to the polyester-based polyurethane (PE-PUR) sound abatement foam used in specific CPAP, BiPAP and ventilator devices.
-Following the issuance of the field safety notice in June 2021, Philips Respironics initiated a global program to remediate the affected devices.
+Following the issuance of the recall notification/field safety notice in June 2021, Philips Respironics initiated a global program to remediate the affected devices.

-Together with five independent certified testing laboratories and qualified third-party experts, Philips Respironics has been conducting a comprehensive test and research program on the PE-PUR foam to better assess and scope potential patient health risks related to possible emission of particulates from degraded foam and volatile organic compounds.
+Additionally, together with five independent, certified testing laboratories and qualified third-party experts, Philips Respironics has been conducting a comprehensive test and research program on the PE- PUR foam to better assess and scope potential patient health risks related to possible emission of particulates from degraded foam and volatile organic compounds.

-Philips Respironics provided test result updates on December 23, 2021, June 28, 2022, and on December 21, 2022.
-Based on the comprehensive testing and analysis that has been done in 2021 and 2022, Philips Respironics has a complete set of results for the first-generation DreamStation devices.
-Further testing is still ongoing and results are expected in the coming months.
+Philips Respironics provided test result updates on December 23, 2021, June 28, 2022, December 21, 2022, May 16, 2023 and on July 24, 2023.
+Based on the comprehensive testing and analysis that has been conducted, Philips Respironics has a complete set of results for the CPAP/BiPAP sleep therapy devices under the recall, i.e., first-generation DreamStation, System One and DreamStation Go devices, representing approximately 95% of the registered devices globally.
+This includes first-generation DreamStation, DreamStation Go and System One devices that have been exposed to ozone cleaning.
+Philips Respironics continues to work through the testing for ventilators.

-Which sleep and respiratory care products are affected by the field safety notice?
+Which sleep and respiratory care products are affected by the recall notification/field safety notice?
 The affected ~20 CPAP, BiPAP and ventilator products can be found at www.philips.com/src-update.
 The products can be grouped in five device categories by their air path design.
 The first-generation DreamStation devices are the largest device category, representing approximately 68% of the registered affected devices globally.